manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	<if type="gitdesktop">

 	----
-	## Upstream master does not show up in GitHub Desktop?
+	## Upstream main does not show up in GitHub Desktop?

 	**Problem statement**
 	In GitHub Desktop, you click **Branch** then > **Merge into current branch**.
 The merge into remote repo window does not show `upstream/msater` under `Other branches`.